syedowaisali/json-validator-python/README.md

 **JSON Validator** is a powerful Python library designed to simplify and enhance the validation of JSON documents by providing a robust schema-based validation mechanism.
 With this library, you can create custom schemas to define the structure and constraints of your JSON data, ensuring it meets specific criteria.

+## Overview

+**JSON Validator** is a feature-rich Python library designed to elevate the validation of JSON documents by offering an extensive schema-based validation system.
+It empowers developers to define custom schemas, providing fine-grained control over the structure, data types, and constraints of their JSON data.

+## Key Features

+### 1. Schema Definition

+Define a schema for your JSON documents, specifying keys, data types, and constraints.
+The schema acts as a blueprint for validation.

+### 2. Flexible Data Type Validation

+Control the data types of each key in your JSON document.
+Enforce strict typing or allow flexibility based on your requirements.

+### 3. Key Presence Validation

+Detect and handle invalid keys in your JSON document that are not defined in the schema, ensuring data integrity.

+### 4. Required and Optional Fields

+Designate which fields are required and which are optional, guiding users in creating valid JSON documents.

+### 5. Child Value Bypass

+Allow bypassing the validation of child values, providing flexibility when certain sections of the JSON document don't require strict validation.

+### 6. Value Bindings

+Support value bindings to establish relationships between different parts of the JSON document, enhancing the expressiveness of your schemas.

+### 7. String Value Constraints

+Control the minimum and maximum length of string values, applying constraints to ensure data meets specific length requirements.

+### 8. Numeric Value Constraints

+Define minimum and maximum values for integer and float types, allowing precise control over the numeric range of your data.

+### 9. Case Constraints

+Apply case constraints to string types, specifying whether they should be in lower, upper, or mixed case.

+### 10. Spacing in String Values

+Optionally allow spacing in string data types, enhancing readability in scenarios where formatted text is essential.

+### 11. Custom Extension Library

+Extend the functionality of the library by creating custom extensions, tailoring the validation process to your unique needs.

 ### Features
 - Detect invalid keys that are not defined in the schema.
 - Control data type on each key.